Emergent complex quantum networks in continuous-variables non-Gaussian states: Abstract

 \section{Abstract}

-Large multipartite quantum systems tend to rapidly reach extraordinary levels of complexity as their number of constituents and entanglement links grow.
-Here we use complex network theory to study a class of continuous variable quantum states that present both multipartite entanglement and non-Gaussian statistics.
+We use complex network theory to study a class of continuous variable quantum states that present both multipartite entanglement and non-Gaussian statistics.
+We consider the intermediate scale of several dozens of components at which such systems are already hard to characterize.
 In particular, the states are built from an initial \emph{imprinted} cluster state created via Gaussian entangling operations according to a complex network structure.
-To go beyond states that can be easily simulated via classical computers we engender non-Gaussian statistics via multiple photon subtraction operations.
-We then use typical networks measures, the degree and clustering, to characterize the \emph{emergent} complex network of photon-number correlations after photon subtractions.
-We show that, in contrast to regular clusters, in the case of imprinted complex network structures the emergent correlations are strongly affected by photon subtraction.
-On the one hand, we unveil that photon subtraction universally increases the average photon-number correlations, regardless of the imprinted network structure.
-On the other hand, we show that the shape of the distributions in the emergent networks after subtraction is greatly influenced by the structure of the imprinted network, as witnessed by their higher-moments.
-Thus for the field of network theory, we introduce a new class of networks to study.
-At the same time for the field of continuous variable quantum states, this work presents a new set of practical tools to benchmark systems of increasing complexity.
+We then engender non-Gaussian statistics via multiple photon subtraction operations acting on a single node.
+We replicate in the quantum regime some of the models that mimic real-world complex networks in order to test their structural properties under local operations.
+We then go beyond the already known single-mode effects, by studying the \emph{emergent} network of photon-number correlations via complex networks measures.
+We analytically prove that the imprinted network structure defines a vicinity of nodes, at a distance of four steps from the photon-subtracted node, in which the emergent network changes due to photon subtraction.
+Moreover, our numerical analysis shows that the emergent structure is greatly influenced by the structure of the imprinted network.
+Indeed, while the mean and the variance of the degree and clustering distribution of the emergent network always increase, the higher moments of the distributions are governed by the specific structure of the imprinted network.
+Finally, we show that the behaviour of nearest neighbours of the subtraction node depends on how they are connected to each other in the imprinted structure.